 In between the two giants, smaller, fragmented remains of vanquished cartels fight their own bloody battles.

-On the outskirts of Mexico City, the Knights Templar cartel appears to be fighting Beltran-Leyva remnants, and the same two forces _ plus the Zetas _ have been battling for Acapulco, terrorizing the Pacific coast resort.
+On the outskirts of Mexico City, the Knights Templar cartel appears to be fighting remnants of the Beltran-Leyva gang, and the same two forces _ plus the Zetas _ have been battling for Acapulco, terrorizing the Pacific coast resort.

 Battles among various cartels proliferate in Mexico's most violent cities, including Monterrey, where the Gulf cartel is fighting the Zetas.